H\"ansch-Couillaud locking of a large Sagnac interferometer: advancing below the flicker floor: Abstract

 \section{Abstract}

 Large Sagnac interferometers in the form of active ring lasers have emerged as unique rotation sensors in the geosciences, where their sensitivity allows to detect geodetic and seismological signals.
-The passive laser gyroscope variant, however, is still at a stage of development, and adequate laser frequency stabilization techniques are explored to reach the desired levels of sensitivity and stability.
-Here, we present the first Hänsch-Couillaud locked passive laser gyroscope.
-We employ a lock-in scheme to overcome the flicker floor to achieve a sensitivity of \SI{3.1}{\nano\radian/\second}, corresponding to a fraction of \SI{7.7e-5}{} in the Earth's rotation rate.
+The passive laser gyroscope variant, however, is still at a stage of development, and thus far, only the Pound-Drever-Hall frequency stabilization technique has been explored, a method limited by residual amplitude modulation.
+Here, as an alternative method, we present the first Hänsch-Couillaud locked passive laser gyroscope.
+We find that this method is limited by flicker noise, and we introduce a cost-effective lock-in scheme to overcome this limitation.
+We achieve a sensitivity of \SI{3.1}{\nano\radian/\second}, corresponding to a fraction of \SI{7.7e-5}{} in the Earth's rotation rate.